Home of the Underdogs

 Lost in Time screenshot

-With a vast scope that spans various eras in time from 1840 to the present, challenging puzzles, and interesting plot, Lost in Time will keep you occupied for days on end.
+With a vast scope that spans various eras in time from 1840 to the present, challenging puzzles, and an interesting plot, Lost in Time will keep you occupied for days on end.
 Highly recommended.

 Reviewed by: Underdogs